-In this post, I’ll try my best to fly the flag for my adopted hometown, which is a fantastic choice for someone like myself who works online and is looking for a place to call “home.”
+In this post, I’ll try my best to fly the flag for my adopted hometown, which is a fantastic choice for someone like myself who works online and is looking for a place to lay down their hat for a little while or even forever.

 I’m not unbiased, and I’m definitely not sorry.